Courtesy of Treehouse Utopia

 With its therapeutic sunshine, affable locals, and booming wine, art, and culture scenes, a Lone Star escape is always a good idea.

 Too often, vacationers to Texas plunk themselves in a big, flashy metropolis (Houston!
 Dallas!
 San Antonio!) and never leave city limits.
 In doing so, they miss out on a world of small-town charm and natural diversity.
 Next time you’re boot-scootin’ southbound, tack on a few extra days to explore the countryside, coastal regions, and other wide-open spaces that have helped make Texas so legendary.
-Here are seven ideas to get you started.
+Here are seven ideas for a weekend getaway in Texas to get you started.

 To feel as though you’ve been air-dropped onto the set of an old Spaghetti Western, take a breather from West Texas’s artsiest magnet and head 100 miles south to Big Bend National Park, one of the country’s most isolated and bewitching parks.
 On more than 800,000 acres, you can kayak the Rio Grande or hike, bike, or camp in the Chisos Mountains, towering nearly a mile above the Chihuahuan desert.
 The 4.8-mile Lost Mine Trail offers sweeping views of Casa Grande and Juniper Canyon; the strenuous South Rim traverses nearly 14.5 miles with 2,000 feet gained in elevation.
 The landscape is dotted with cacti, yucca, mesquite, Arizona cyprus, maple, aspen, and Ponderosa pine, and if it’s your lucky day, you may spot an elusive bobcat or mountain lion.